 NSCLC staff write occasional articles and blogs for major news sites and others.

 Aging Today The Nursing Home Reform Law: A Partially Realized Vision.
-(October/November 2013) Problems remain and for many residents and families today still feel legislation is needed to address them.
+(November/December 2013) Problems remain and for many residents and families today still feel legislation is needed to address them.

 Aging Today Medicare Comes Up Short on Cultural Competencies (April 2013) For the more than 5 million older adults whose primary language is not English, language barriers can create huge obstacles to getting the healthcare they need.
 To read the full article, you need to join the ASA.